a.k.a Mad Mouse, Wilde Maus, Zig Zag Coaster, Twister Coaster

 L&T SYSTEMS WILD MOUSE

 Hardly a household name in the coaster industry, L&T Systems produced eight wild mouse coasters between 1997 and 2004.
-The company went out of business in 2009, but a half dozen of their wild mouse coasters are still in operation (in 2016).
+The company went out of business in 2009, but a handful of their wild mouse coasters are still in operation.

 The modern day Wild Mouse layout was developed by Mack Rides and they have had a pretty successful run of installations.
-Mack Rides’ first installation was Wild Maus at Busch Gardens Williamsburg in Virginia, USA, in 1996 (now Sand Serpent at Busch Gardens Tampa in Florida) and have more than two dozen wild mouse coasters operating in parks the world over.
-Mack has four Wild Mouse variations from the compact mobile model like Wild Maus to the large park model like the Project X/Technic coasters at Legoland parks.
-The company also built three custom models including Matterhorn Blitz at Europa Park in Germany, that has an elevator lift instead of a lift hill.
+The first was Wild Maus at Busch Gardens Williamsburg in Virginia, USA, in 1996 (now Sand Serpent at Busch Gardens Tampa in Florida) and have more than two dozen wild mouse coasters operating in parks the world over.
+Mack has four Wild Mouse variations from a compact mobile model to the large park model like the Project X/Technic coasters at Legoland parks.
+The company also built three custom models including Matterhorn Blitz at Europa Park in Germany, which has an elevator lift instead of a lift hill.

 MAURER WILD MOUSE

-Maurer started building wild mouse coasters in 1996 with Kopermijn at Drievliet in the Netherlands, which is still operating in the same park to date (in 2016).
+Maurer started building wild mouse coasters in 1996 with Kopermijn at Drievliet in the Netherlands, which is still operating in the same park.
 Their first spinning wild mouse coaster opened in 2000 at Tokyo Dome City (now Spinner at Skara Sommarland in Sweden) and the company has gone on to specialize in spinning coasters with their popular Xtended SC models like Sonic Spinball at Alton Towers, Dragon’s Fury at Chessington (both the UK), Winjas at Phantasialand in Germany and Undertow at Santa Cruz Beach Boardwalk in California, USA.

 MILER MANUFACTURING WILD MOUSE

-In 1955 and the very early 60’s, Miler Manufacturing produced a few Wild Mouse coasters.
-Three of the four were relocated, but only two remain operating (in 2014) – Cyclone at Wonderland Amusement Park in Texas and Wild Chipmunk at Lakeside Amusement Park in Colorado, USA.
-Unlike modern wild mouse coasters, Miler Manufacturing’s models use narrow, bullet-shaped cars with elongated bench style seats that can hold one or two passengers sitting behind one another (see photo on left).
+In 1955 through the very early 60’s, Miler Manufacturing produced a few Wild Mouse coasters.
+Three of the four park installations were relocated, but only two remain in operation – Cyclone at Wonderland Amusement Park in Texas and Wild Chipmunk at Lakeside Amusement Park in Colorado, USA.
+Unlike modern wild mouse coasters, Miler Manufacturing’s models use narrow, bullet-shaped cars with elongated bench style seats that can hold one or two passengers sitting behind one another.
 Their tracks are also much narrower with only an upper section of many switchbacks and the drops come on each side as the cars circumvent the outside of the circuit.

 REVERCHON WILD MOUSE

 Reverchon is credited with developing wild mouse coasters with spinning cars in 1979, a concept that has been copied by many manufacturers and is the most popular type of Wild Mouse today.
 Reverchon has built dozens of wild mouse coasters, all with spinning cars, and has over 20 operating at parks around the world with many more traveling models criss-crossing the globe.
-Reverchon’s most famous Wild Mouse is Primeval Whirl at Walt Disney World’s Animal Kingdom in Florida, USA (pictured).
+Reverchon’s most famous Wild Mouse was Primeval Whirl at Walt Disney World’s Animal Kingdom in Florida, USA, that operated from 2002-2020.
 They also have a very popular enclosed Wild Mouse called Exterminator at Kennywood in Pennsylvania, USA.

 SANSEI YUSOKI WILD MOUSE